 Leeward and Windward Islands

-While our personal favorite is the USVI & British Virgin Islands, we have direct experience with yachts based in the St. Martin, St Barts, Anguilla, Antigua, Grenadines, and further down island.
+While our personal favorite is the USVI & British Virgin Islands, we have direct experience with yachts based in the St. Martin (see our favorite places to visit), St Barts, Anguilla, Antigua, Grenadines, and further down island.
 There are many beautiful locations to charter a yacht.
 What is considered ideal are areas where there are island chains without long open ocean passages that are comfortable to sail in within 8 days/ 7nights with plenty to see and enjoy the tropical paradise.
-With temperatures averaging around a balmy 70-85 degrees, day and night, the Caribbean Sea offers warmth year around and lovely trade winds and perfect sailing conditions.
+With temperatures averaging around a balmy 70-85 degrees, day and night, the Caribbean Sea offers warmth year-round and lovely trade winds and perfect sailing conditions.

 While the Virgin Islands are the prime sailing destination, the next in the chain of islands is called the Leeward Islands of St. Maarten, St. Barths and Anguilla, and Antigua and Barbuda.
 A bit off the beaten track, but wonderful islands to explore are Saba, St. Eustatius and St. Kitts & Nevis.